Thursday, March 30, 2023

 Jerry grew up in California, Texas and Kentucky and graduated from Trigg County High School in Cadiz, Kentucky in 1958.
 He went on to attend Murray State University where he majored in History and English and earned his Bachelor of Science Degree in 1962.
 He was awarded a Fellowship in English at Duke University in Durham, North Carolina where he earned a Master of Arts Degree in 1964 and a Doctor of Philosophy Degree in 1966.

-Jerry began his academic career by teaching for three years at Brigham Young University in Provo, Utah.
+Jerry began his academic career by doing both his student teaching, and his first year of professional employment, at Trigg County High School, before teaching in the universities as adjunct, assistant, and tenured full professor.
+He taught for three years at Brigham Young University in Provo, Utah.
 He then returned to his alma mater, Murray State University where he taught English Composition and American Literature for 31 years before his retirement.
 While at Murray State, Jerry helped to organize the Jesse Stuart Collection of Manuscripts, Correspondence, and other materials for the Forrest C. Pogue Library Special Collections.
 Jesse Stuart was a noted author and poet whose stories relied heavily on the rural locale of Kentucky for his writings and had been the Poet Laureate of Kentucky.

-Jerry died on January 8, 2022 in Cedar Park, Utah, one day before his 83rd birthday.
+Jerry died on January 8, 2022 at a hospital in Lehi, Utah, one day before his 83rd birthday.
 Patricia, his wife of 61 year was at his side.
 He was buried in the Redwood Memorial Cemetery in West Jordan, Utah, next to the grave of his young daughter who had died in 1969.

 LINEAGE: (Jerry Allen Herndon was the son of Robert Vernon and Mary Frances Sholar Herndon.
 Frances was the fourth child of Jesse Smoot and Anna Rosella Choate Sholar.
 Jesse was the first child of Drewry and Rosetta Olive Grigsby Sholar.
 Drewry was the child of William Bridges and Mary Hutt Sholar.
 William was the fourth child of Allen and Jemima Bridges Sholar.
 Jemima was the first child of Drury and Charity Cohoon Bridges.)